anmolsinghal98/NLP4RE-Dealing-with-Data/README.md

-# NLP4RE Book Chapter - Dealing with Data for RE
+# NLP4RE Book Chapter 17 - Dealing with Data for RE: Mitigating Challenges while using NLP and Generative AI

-The repository contains the notebooks for examples provided in NLP4RE book chapter "Dealing with Data for RE".
+The repository contains the notebooks for examples provided in NLP4RE book chapter 17 titled "Dealing with Data for RE: Mitigating Challenges while using NLP and Generative AI".

 Instructions to Run the Notebooks:
 1. The code within each notebook is self-sufficient to run in a Google Colab environment.